 When having to choose between discarding an off suit ace and trump, always save the trump.

 So far we have been talking about discarding as the dealer.
 There are other times during the game when discarding comes into play.
-While technically not a discard, cards thrown off during game play, are used an opportunity to give your partner information.
+While technically not a discard, cards thrown off during game play, are used as an opportunity to give your partner information.
 We cover this in more detail in our section on 'communicating with your partner'.

 Just like talking Euchre with like-minded individuals?
 Have a question on how to play a particular hand?
 Would like to share your expertise with other Euchre players from around the world?
 The OhioEuchre forum is designed just for you.

 Just learning?
 Our forum includes a entire section dedicated to those that are new to Euchre.